 "What what what?" he asked, spinning me around.
 We always got a little hyper when we were together.

 "I got accepted."
-Dave I had told because I told him almost everything—everything that had happened in my life past a certain point.
+Dave I had told because I told him almost everything—well, everything that had happened in my life past a certain point.
 Not about my parents.
 Not about our dad's drinking, not about our mom walking out on us, not about the abuse and how it only got worse after she left.
 It wasn't because I didn't trust Dave; he was one of the few I did.
 I just didn't like to talk about that stuff.
 He knew, though.
 I know Jack had told him some at point.

 "Oh, thank god," he said, releasing me to wipe fake sweat off his forehead.
 "I had no idea what I was going to do without my best friend.
 Isn't this great, OC?"